 What IS Zero Trust?

-If you’d talked to me recently and mentioned the words “VPN” or firewall, I may have been triggered and mentioned Zero-Trust.
-However zero-trust is a concept that takes time to digest (it took me a while when I first heard several years ago).
-So this is a primer aimed at providing a straightforward vendor-neutral explanation of Zero-Trust.
+If you’d talked to me recently and mentioned the words “VPN” or “firewall,” I may have been triggered and mentioned Zero Trust.
+However, Zero Trust is a concept that takes time to digest (it took me a while when I first heard it several years ago).
+So, this is a primer aimed at providing a straightforward vendor-neutral explanation for Zero Trust.

 - If you believe that firewalls, VPNs, and Anti-Virus are enough to keep your company and data secure, then this article is for you!

 - If you are responsible for infrastructure or security at a startup, start baking in a Zero Trust model.
-It’s a modern and scalable model for securing your infrastructure, takes some groundwork at first, but pays dividends later on.
+It’s a modern and scalable model for securing your infrastructure.
+It takes some groundwork at first but pays dividends later on.
 Also, as with all things security, it’s hard to apply retroactively.

 - If you are tired of applying security initiatives in an ad-hoc manner (

-whitelistingallow listing IP addresses) and want to get your security act in order with less walls and gatekeeping.
+whitelistingallowing listing IP addresses) and want to get your security act in order with fewer walls and gatekeeping.

 - Time of Day

 - Authentication methods used